Graduate Program Director

 She is also an Adjunct Professor in Women’s and Gender Studies at the University of Regina. http://brocku.ca/social-sciences/departments-and-centres/womens-studies

-Voula Marinos received her M.A. and Ph.D in Criminology from the University of Toronto, and held a postdoctoral fellowship at the Faculty of Law, Queen's University.
-Her research is focused on sentencing and punishment of young and adult offenders, including public attitudes, plea-bargaining, short lengths of custody, accused persons with intellectual disabilities in the courtroom, and alternatives to imprisonment.
-Her current research includes extrajudicial measures under the YCJA for youth, probation for young offenders, and public attitudes towards plea-bargaining.
-Dr. Marinos teaches courses in the Department of Child & Youth Studies on youth and the law, young offenders, and sentencing and punishment. http://www.brocku.ca/social-sciences/departments-and-centres/child-and-youth-studies/Faculty-contacts/voula-marinos
+Voula Marinos received her Ph.D in Criminology from the University of Toronto, and held a postdoctoral fellowship at the Faculty of Law, Queen's University.
+She has published on topics including court processes and sentencing of young and adult offenders, public attitudes towards sentencing, plea-bargaining processes, short lengths of custody, accused persons with intellectual disabilities in the courtroom, mental disorder and the law, and alternatives to imprisonment.
+Her current research project includes interviews with defence counsel about plea bargaining practices that are outside of the courtroom, for both adult and youth accused.
+Another area of research involves mental health, intellectual disabilities, and court processes.
+Dr. Marinos teaches courses in the Department of Child & Youth Studies on youth and the law, young offenders, and sentencing and punishment.

 Shannon Moore holds a PhD in Counseling Psychology from the University of Victoria.
 Her scholarship emphasizes community-based implementation of UN human rights and justice instruments. (e.g. UN Basic Principles for Restorative Justice, UN Convention on the Rights of the Child, and the UN Convention on the Rights of Persons with Disabilities).
 This focus on social and transformational justice includes investigations that bridge education, critical theory, human rights and mental health.
 As a clinical counselor, Shannon Moore has practiced both privately and as a consultant within educational, social service, mental health and correctional service contexts in Canada and the United Kingdom. http://www.brocku.ca/social-sciences/departments-and-centres/child-and-youth-studies/Faculty-contacts/shannon-moore